xiangju0208/VDA_GMSBMF/README.md

 ## Results
-The results will be automatically saved into the directory: Results.
+The results will be automatically saved into the directory: Results.   <br>

 ## cite
 If you use this code in your research, please cite: <br>